World Politics and Wise Leadership

 Dr. Monti Datta is Associate Director of Political Science. -

-As part of the Endeavor program, you will participate in the popular Roadmap to Success pre-orientation program, where you will take a short course led by Dr. Datta.
+As part of the Endeavor program, you will participate in the popular Endeavor Pre-Orientation program, where you will take a short course led by Dr. Datta.

-Short Course Description: The Wise and Mindful Leader: Mindful of Race
+Short Course Description: The Wise and Mindful Leader